controlook-zz/standards/README.md

 The following is a collection of tools, processes and standards to help maintain a consistent level of quality across our projects.

+## High level guidelines:

+- Be consistent.
+- Don't rewrite existing code to follow this guide.
+- Don't violate a guideline without a good reason.

 ## Table of contents

 - General